Prudviraju1999/Prudviraju1999/README.md

 - 👋 Hi, I’m @Prudviraju1999
-- 👀 I’m interested in 4.O Technoligies
+- 👀 I’m interested in 4.
+O Technologies
-- 🌱 I’m currently learning Full Stack in MERN specilazation
+- 🌱 I’m currently learning Full Stack in MERN specialization
-- 💞️ I’m looking to collaborate with good MNC to start my carier
+- 💞️ I’m looking to collaborate with a good MNC to start my career
-- 📫 You can reach me 9346562718
+- 📫 You can reach me at 9346562718

 <!---
 Prudviraju1999/Prudviraju1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.